LLNL/RAJA/docs/sphinx/user_guide/tutorial/matrix_multiply.rst

                     :lines: 123-133

-For the RAJA variants of the matrix multiple operation, we use ``RAJA::Range Segment`` objects to define the matrix row and column and dot product iteration spaces:
+For the RAJA variants of the matrix multiple operation, we use ``RAJA::RangeSegment`` objects to define the matrix row and column and dot product iteration spaces:

 .. literalinclude:: ../../../../examples/tut_matrix-multiply.cpp